okjason-source/Billionaire-Mindset/README.md

 function saveGameState() {
     // Saves current game state to localStorage
-    // Stores all game parameters for future restoration }
+    // Stores all game parameters for future restoration
+    // Auto-saves every 30 seconds and on key actions }
 ```